Policies and Procedures

-Cleveland Clinic Laboratories’ policies and procedures help ensure the consistent quality testing and results that our clients expect.
+Cleveland Clinic Laboratories’ policies and procedures help ensure the consistent quality testing and results that our clients and patients expect.

 For questions or additional details regarding the information described here, please contact Client Services.